DrBarnabus/DacTools/README.md

 # DacTools

-A Helpful tool that can be used to deploy dacpac files to SQL Server.
-This tool has the ability to deploy a dacpac to multiple databases simultaniously.
+DacTools is a tool that can be used to deploy DacPac files to Microsoft SQL Server.
+This tool expands upon DacFx by providing the ability to run multiple deployments to multiple databases simultaniously in parallel.

+It was originally designed for use in Multi-Tenant scenarios where you may have a database per Customer (or Tenant) but you want to use a sqlproj to keep the schema of those databases in line.

 |                                        | Stable (master)                                                                | Preview & Beta (develop)                                                       |
 | :------------------------------------: | :----------------------------------------------------------------------------: | :----------------------------------------------------------------------------: |